Contents

 Stand-alone (Tarball) Installation

-The current SciApps distributions for macintel (Leopard) and macosx (Leopard) are available as tarballs for stand-alone installation on laptop and off-site computers that cannot mount the IPAC /SciApps partition.
+The current SciApps distributions for macintel7 (Lion), macintel6 (Snow Leopard), and linux are available as tarballs for stand-alone installation on laptops and off-site computers that cannot mount the IPAC /SciApps partition.

 If you have a desktop computer that is on the IPAC network, then you do NOT need to install SciApps from the tarballs.
 Please see the initialization instructions for SciApps on networked computers.